ApexRMS/prioritizr/docs/climate_refugia_prioritization_tutorial.md

 2\.
 Next, double-click on the second pre-configured chart: **Number of planning units**.

-This chaty displays the total number of planning units per scenario.
+This chart displays the total number of planning units per scenario.
 In this example, there are 5 lakes.

 <img align="center" style="padding: 13px" width="800" src="assets/images/screenshot75.png">

 3\.
 Next, navigate to the **Maps** tab, and double-click on the first pre-configured map: **Replacement importance**.

-This map displays the importance scores for each lake sleected in the solution based on the replacement cost method. <!--cite Cabeza and Moilanen, 2006?-->
+This map displays the importance scores for each lake selected in the solution based on the replacement cost method. <!--cite Cabeza and Moilanen, 2006?-->

 <img align="center" style="padding: 13px" width="300" src="assets/images/screenshot76.png">